-Messages must be defined in PO files in the MicroEJ Classpath of the application.
+Messages must be defined in PO files, located in the MicroEJ Classpath of the application (for example in the src/ main/resources folder).
 Here is an example:

 '''

 msgid ""

 msgstr ""

 "Language: en_US\n"

 "Language-Team: English\n"

 "MIME-Version: 1.0\n"

 "Content-Type: text/plain; charset=UTF-8\n"

-'''

-'''

 msgid "Label1"

 msgstr "My label 1"

 msgid "Label2"

 msgstr "My label 2"

 '''

 These PO files have to be converted to be usable by the application.
-In order to let the build system know which PO files to process, they must be referenced in MicroEJ Classpath \.nls.list files.
+In order to let the build system know which PO files to process, they must be referenced in files named \.nls.list, located in the MicroEJ Classpath (for example still in the src/main/resources folder).
 The file format of these \.nls.list files is a standard Java properties file.
 Each line represents the Full Qualified Name of a Java interface that will be generated and used in the application.
 Here is an example, let's call it i18n.nls.list: